jon-heard/obsidian-inline-scripts-library/README.md

 ***
 - __cards shuffle {pile id: name text, default: ""}__ - Randomizes the card order and rotation for the {pile id} card-pile.
 - __cards flip {pile id: name text, default: ""} {count: >0 OR "all", default: 1} {facing: up OR down, default: up} {pick: y OR n, default: n}__ - Flips {count} face-down cards to face-up in the {pile id} card-pile.
 If {facing} is "down", then flipping is from face-up to face-down.
 If {pick} is "y", then the user chooses which cards to flip.
-- __cards recall {pile id: name text, default: ""}__ - Moves all cards that have the {pile id} card-pile as their origin, from their current card-piles back into the {pile id} card-pile.
+- __cards recall {pile id: name text, default: ""} {facing: up OR down, default: current}__ - Moves all cards that have the {pile id} card-pile as their origin, from their current card-piles back into the {pile id} card-pile.
+If {facing} is specified, all cards in {pile id} are then put to face {facing}.
 - __cards destroy {pile id: name text, default: ""}__ - Removes the {pile id} card-pile, including all cards within it.
 ***
 - __cards import {pile id: name text, default: ""} {data: text}__ - Makes a card-pile from the data string {data} and remembers it as {pile id}.